molloy-lab/ck-phylo-workshop/day2/README.md

 ---
 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) to reconstruct a species tree from the CR1 presence / absence patterns via quartets

+Notes:
 * To learn more about this approach, see [Springer *et al.* (2020)](https://doi.org/10.1093/jhered/esz076) and [Molloy *et al.* (2021)](https://doi.org/10.1093/sysbio/syab086).
 * The main benefit is that the presence/absence of low-homoplasy insertions across genomes may be more robust to error than estimated gene trees.
 Moreover, such insertions may be less likely to be observed in regions of the genome under selection, thus fitting the neutrality assumption of the MSC.
+However, they can still undergo ILS; thus the utility of quartets.
-* However, each CR1 presence/absence character is like a tree with only one branch, separating species with the insertion from those without it.
-Thus, a single character may not contain any quartets that inform how to resolve a particular branch in the species tree.
+* On the other hand, each CR1 presence/absence character is like a tree with just one branch, separating species with the insertion (derived state) from those without it (ancestral state).
+Thus, a single character may not contain *any* quartets that inform how to resolve a particular branch in the species tree.
-* Thus, when interpreting the results, it's important to look at effective number (`EN`) of markers with information to resolve each branch in the estimated species tree; for more details, see this [example](../day1/quartet_support_example.md).
+* Thus, when interpreting the results, it's important to confirm the effective number (`EN`) of markers with information to resolve each branch in the estimated species tree is sufficiently high.

 Alternative activities if you have free time and don't want to try out other methods